Spectra

 Wavelength and Frequency

-In astronomy light is mostly frequently interpreted as a wave of electromagnetic energy.
+In astronomy light is thought of as a wave of electromagnetic energy.
 The wavelength (λ) of light is the length of a full oscillation of the wave, such as shown in figure to the right.
-Wavelength has the dimensions of length.
+Wavelength has dimensions of length.
 The frequency (ƒ) of light is the number of wavelengths that pass a certain point in period of time.
 Frequency has the dimensions of inverse time.

 Light travels very quickly (exactly 299,792,458 m/s in a vacuum and that speed is denoted by the letter c).
 Wavelength and frequency are related by the speed of light.